• Skip to primary navigation

 • grain free and gluten free - made with Otto's cassava flour

-• Paleo friendly - no refined sugar, no vegetable oil, grain free & dairy free
+• paleo friendly - no refined sugar, no vegetable oil, grain free & dairy free

 • dairy free - made with olive oil and frosted with a coconut cream frosting